There’s a growing battle between posting information online privately versus posting it in a way that can be viewed by everyone.

 There are advantages and disadvantages to each approach.
 Let’s break down the difference between the two and see which one is right for you and your business.

 Most people would likely be stunned by the amount of information that they give away online to the general public.
-Between your Twitter, Facebook, Instagram and other accounts, it’s often not difficult to gain a lot of insight into a person.
-Jack Vale recently did an experiment along those lines; finding people that had posted something nearby, approaching them, and then scaring them with how much information he was able to quickly dig up.
-Check out the video:
+Between your Twitter, Facebook, Instagram, and other social accounts, it’s often not difficult to gain a lot of insight into a person.

 All of that said, there are many cases where posting items in public is a good thing.
 This blog post that you’re reading is one example, but there are good reasons to post many items with no restrictions on them.

 If I’m trying to connect with someone on LinkedIn, it can be difficult to do if most of their data is protected.
 You need to keep enough available so that potential connections can find you and make that link.
 Similarly, you should often post things to “public” on sites like Google+.
 While using your circles for posts can make sense, people that you haven’t yet circled will only see items that you’ve posted publicly, so you want to give them something to see so that they know why they might want to add you.